 The College of Teachers consciously assumes responsibility for the spiritual and pedagogical life of the School.
 Through active research and extensive study in weekly gatherings, the group seeks to uphold and apply the principles of Steiner education throughout the Dandenong Ranges Steiner School.

 Teachers attend weekly meetings and are involved in policy issues, debates and decisions as to teaching and learning practices and strategies, assessment, and other matters relating to the life of the school.
-This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos of the whole.
+This results in the College’s members carrying the responsibility of decisions that direct the path of the school and are actively engaged in developing the ethos as a whole.

 College of Teachers’ Structure